Visit Lake Como, the Piedmont region with its amazing food and vineyards, before finishing in beautiful Venice

 You’re ideally situated to explore Venice, just minutes from the Bridge of Sighs, Piazza San Marco and the Palace Gardens.

-As you wander through Venice's winding streets and waterways, you'll learn all about the city's history and development.
-A masterpiece of Gothic architecture, the Doge's Palace is just as impressive inside with works by Titian, Veronese, Tintiretto, Vittoria and Tiepolo adorning the walls.
-Your historical walking tour will also take in a visit to the shimmering, mosaic-filled St. Mark's Basilica, the mightiest of Venetian monuments.
-Its architecture, a mixture of Byzantine, Roman and Venetian, is the work of artists and craftsmen from all over the world.
+Wander Venice’s winding streets and waterways to learn about the city’s history and development.
+A masterpiece of Gothic architecture, the Doge’s Palace is just as impressive inside with works by Titian, Veronese, Tintiretto, Vittoria and Tiepolo adorning the walls.
+Stop by the shimmering, mosaic-filled St. Mark’s Basilica, its architecture a mixture of Byzantine, Roman and Venetian.
+See the lively market on the Rialto Bridge where mountains of colourful fruit and shimmering seafood are purchased.

 Discover Venice and its traditions and visit a typical bacaro.
 These wine bars are popular meeting points for Venetians, and take their name from Bacchus, the Roman god of agriculture and wine.
 People meet here after working or during lunch breaks to have a glass of local wine and a cicchetto, a typical appetiser.